MohamadYusuf/WebRx-Site/docs/routing-overview.md

 ### The root state <code>$</code>

-After the router has been initialized it will automatically transition to root state.
-The root state sits above all other registered states in the state-hierarchy.
+The root-state is a special ambient state that is always present.
+It sits above all other registered states in the state-hierarchy and all states inherit it.

-By default, this state routes to <code>/</code> and can be accessed using the special name <code>$</code>.
+By default, root-state maps to the <code>/</code> route and can be accessed using the special name <code>$</code>.

 The fact that all states inherit from root-state and that the root state can be overriden by the developer makes it a perfect target for providing defaults to other states.
 For example: